Arab Chileans: History

 The population census of 1895 was the first to register the presence of Arabs in Chile.
 Earlier records, in 1854 and 1885, identify Ottoman subjects, who may have been Lebanese, Palestinian, or Syrian, which were all subjects of the Ottoman Empire at the time.
-They were mostly Christians and Sunni Muslims who left the Arab world for religious, political and economic motives.
+They were mostly Christians who left the Arab world for religious, political and economic motives.

 Christians were persecuted in the Ottoman Empire during the 19th century.
 Arab Christians are descendants of ancient Middle Eastern ethnic groups, among the first adopters of Christianity, along with other ethnic groups, including the Assyrian minority in the Levant and Iraq, Armenian refugees in the Levant, Maronites in Lebanon, and Copts in Egypt.
 Ethnically Arab Chileans are often called "Turks" (Spanish: Turcos), a term derived from the fact that they arrived from the Ottoman Empire.
 Most arrived as members of the Eastern Orthodox church.
 Still, a minority adopted Catholicism, and a minority of the immigrants were Muslim.

 The majority of Palestinians arrived in the early 20th century, fleeing the Ottoman Empire for religious, political and economic reasons, and because of the outbreak of the First World War.
 Not only Christians fled the Ottoman Empire for religious motives, also Shiite Muslims did.
-They arrived on South America´s Atlantic coast and some continued the journey from Argentina to settle in Chile in the early 20th century.
+They arrived on South America's Atlantic coast and some continued the journey from Argentina to settle in Chile in the early 20th century.

 On arrival in Chile, the Arabs found work primarily in the commercial sector.
 The Palestinian community, despite their cultural differences from Chilean society, managed to become part of the country's middle class, and some are among the wealthiest families of the country.
 At first, the Patronato neighbourhood in Santiago and the city of La Calera were the main locations where they lived and worked for many years.
 In recent times they have moved to various parts of Santiago such as Las Condes, Providencia, Ñuñoa, and Recoleta.

 Most Arab immigrants arrived in Chile between 1860 and 1900.
 It is estimated that around one million Arabs came to America during this period.
-Before 1918 they held Turkish passports.
+Before 1918, they held Turkish passports.
 They left from ports such as Beirut, Haifa, and Alexandria, and the journey was made via Genoa and Marseille.
 They settled mostly in Argentina, Brasil, Chile, Colombia and Venezuela.
 It is estimated that there are 25 million people of Arab descent in Latin America.

 By 1940, the Guía Social de la Colonia Arabe en Chile estimated the number of Arabs in Chile at 13,466.
 61% of the Arabs in Chile are people whose ancestors arrived between 1900 and 1930.
 Over 60% of Arabs who came to Chile were between 10 and 30 years old.
 In 1912, the Muerched, the first Chilean newspaper written in Arabic, began publication.
 It is estimated that there were at least 12 similar publications during the 40 years of immigration.